Chapter 35:

 Without his knowledge, Eris had already taken action to undermine his chances of success.

-If someone as strong as this spider felt my arrival, then you can bet more people did, too!
-David yelled in his mind.
+If someone as strong as this spider felt my arrival, then surely something else must have too!
+David cursed.
 That definitely means that I made the right choice by keeping my head down.
 If she really did feel my arrival that day, anyone else who sensed it might be able to figure out that I caused it just by looking at me!

-‘Is something wrong, Dark One?’
+‘Is something wrong, Dark lord?’
 The spider asked.

 David shook his head.
 “Pay it no heed.
 Tell me, spider, do you have a name?”